A complete guide to calculating your rates, figuring out your costs, and confidently charging what your work is actually worth.

 Taxes

-And finally, the exact price you should charge for services like landing pages, websites, logos, or brand identity work
+And most importantly, a price for services like landing pages, websites, logos and brand identity work.

 Why Designers Undercharge (and How to Fix It)